Tommy Sands: Career

-The Singin' Idol
+“The Singin' Idol”

-Sands's initial recordings achieved little in the way of sales but in early 1957 he was given the opportunity to star in an episode of Kraft Television Theatre called "The Singing Idol".
+Sands's initial recordings achieved little in the way of sales but in early 1957 he was given the opportunity to star in an episode of Kraft Television Theatre called "The Singin’ Idol".
 He played the part of a singer who was very similar to Elvis Presley, with guitar, pompadour hair, and excitable teenage fans.
 On the show, his song presentation of a Joe Allison composition called "Teen-Age Crush" went over big with the young audience and, released as a single by Capitol Records, it went to No. 2 on the Billboard Hot 100 record chart and No. 1 on the Cashbox chart.
 It became a gold record.

 His track, "The Old Oaken Bucket", peaked at No. 25 on the UK Singles Chart in 1960.
 He released his debut album Steady Date with Tommy Sands (1957).

 Sands' sudden fame brought an offer to sing at the Academy Awards show.
 He did another episode of Kraft Television Theatre, "Flesh and Blood" (1957), playing the son of a gangster.
-He also made "The Promise" for Zane Grey Theatre (1957), playing the son of a character played by Gary Merrill.
+He also made "The Promise" for Zane Grey Theatre (1957), playing the son of a character played by Carl Benton Reid and the brother of a character played by Gary Merrill.

 20th Century Fox

-Sands' teen idol looks landed him a motion-picture contract with 20th Century Fox to star in a 1958 musical drama called Sing, Boy, Sing, the feature film version of "The Singin' Idol".
-Fox had enjoyed success with films starring other teen idols such as Elvis Presley and Pat Boone but Sing, Boy, Sing was a financial failure.
-It did though get a worldwide release which gave Sands some international recognition and was well reviewed, notably in the LA Times.
+Sands' teen idol looks landed him a motion-picture contract with 20th Century Fox to star in a 1958 musical drama called Sing Boy Sing, the feature film version of "The Singin' Idol".
+Fox had enjoyed success with films starring other teen idols such as Elvis Presley and Pat Boone but Sing Boy Sing was a financial failure.
+It did get a worldwide release which gave Sands some international recognition and was well reviewed.

 Sands appeared on CBS Television on January 9, 1958, in an episode of Shower of Stars, and played another singing star in "The Left-handed Welcome" for Studio One in Hollywood (1958).
 Sands supported Pat Boone in a musical for Fox, Mardi Gras (1958), which was a moderate hit.
 He also released the albums Sands Storm (1958), This Thing Called Love (1959), and When I'm Thinking of You (1959).

 His later albums included Sands at the Sands (1960) and Dream with Me (1960).
 From May to November 1960, he served in the United States Air Force Reserves.